space-wizards/space-station-14/.github/PULL_REQUEST_TEMPLATE.md

 - add: Candy bowls can now be found near waiting lines.
 - remove: The syndicate headset has been removed from the uplink.
 - tweak: The detective’s revolver now contains cap bullets instead of lethals.
-- fix: Fixed reflected projectiles dealing stamina damage unintentionally.
+- fix:  Reflected projectiles no longer deal stamina damage unintentionally.
 -->

 :cl: